Malaysian Driving Guide

 Welcome to Malaysia.

 Driving styles and traffic rules can vary in different countries.
-At Avis Malaysia, we are care about our customers' safety.
+Avis Malaysia cares about the safety of our customers.
 Here are precautions you can take to ensure you have a safe and pleasant journey.

 We look forward to serve you again soon.

-In general, the speed limit around town is always between 50kmph-70kmph, but when you're on the North-South highway the speed limit is 110kmph.
-With increasing numbers of road accidents, especially during the festive seasons, the number of strategically-placed speed cameras and traps are increasing.
+In general, the speed limit around town is always between 60kmph-80kmph, but when you're on the North-South highway the speed limit can range from 90 - 110kmph.
+You should also be aware, that there are a number of strategically-placed speed cameras, so please refrain from speeding.

 Malaysian Driver's Permit

-Expats in Malaysia are only permitted to use a foreign license for a three month period before they will need to apply for a new international permit.
+Expats in Malaysia are permitted to use a foreign license for a three-month period before they will need to apply for a new international permit.
 Though the ease and speed of the process varies depending on the nationality of the applicant and their status, this should not dissuade anyone who wants to drive for long periods in Malaysia.

 Expats hailing from countries under the Bi-lateral agreement (Australia, France, Denmark, Singapore, etc) looking to acquire an international driver’s permit in Malaysia, will have to submit the following details to an office of the JPJ (Jabatan Pengangkutan Jalan Malaysia which translates as Road Transport Department Malaysia ).
 A completed JPJL1 form, which can be acquired at any JPJ office, must accompany the following documentation:

 - Original and copy of valid driving license.
 (For expired driving license, the expiry date should not exceed 3 years)

 - One colored photograph (25 mm x 32 mm).